jiekebo/udacity_data_science_capstone/README.md

 ## Udacity Data Science Nanodegree - Capstone Submission

 This is my submission for the Udacity Data Science Nanodegree capstone project, where I chose to focus on a fun computer vision task that is about producing a classifier that can detect what breed of dog is present in an image, if there is a dog present.
-A writeup about the project can be found on medium: https://jiekebo.medium.com/train-your-own-dog-classifier-aa5cf9dbf384
+A writeup about the project can be found on medium: https://jiekebo.medium.com/train-your-own-dog-classifier-aa5cf9dbf384.

+## Libraries Used
+Mainly Keras was used but OpenCV was also in use for part of the project.

+## Project Files
+Work was conducted in the ```dog_app.ipynb``` notebook.
+In the images folder there are some images used for the project as well.
+The ```extract_bottleneck_features.py``` contains shortcuts for importing bottleneck features from Keras.
+The requirements folder contains various ways to install the needed libraries for the project, read more below.

+## Analysis Summary
+The project focused on creating a classifier that could detect either humans or dogs in images and in either case what race of dog the image would be classified as.
+Analysis was conducted on how to best approac the problem, by either training a neural network from scratch or by using transfer learning.
+By far, the best results were attained by using transfer learning, and apparently it is quite difficult to get a reasonable level of accuracy by simply training a neural network from scratch.

+## Conclusion
+It is reasonable to say that training a neural network from scratch is quite hard, both from a time and resource perspective.
+It is also safe to say that given a small dataset, it is difficult to make any steps toward a neural network that can actually make any sense of the data.
+Therefore a reasonable approach is to use transfer learning wherever applicable, and whenever the data in the given task is reasonably similar to that which the pre-trained model is based on.

 ## Project Overview